BlackrockDigital/startbootstrap/_templates/2020-01-18-sb-admin-angular.md

 bootstrap:        4.4.1
 updated:          2020-01-18

-meta-title:       "SB Admin Angular - Free Bootstrap Angular Admin Template"
+meta-title:       "SB Admin Angular - Free Angular Admin Dashboard Template"
-meta-description: "A free to use Bootstrap 4 admin template with an npm based workflow environment included.
-A perfect boilerplate template for creating web apps and dashboard UI's."
+meta-description: "A free, open source, Angular 9 admin dashboard template complete with a workflow environment and dynamic components.
+A perfect starting point for creating web apps and dashboard UI's."

 features:
+  - Uses Angular 9
+  - Powerful development workflow environment included
-  - SCSS based theme with built in scripts for compiling Pug and CSS
+  - SCSS based styling with built in scripts for compiling CSS
+  - Pug based markup with built in scripts for compiling HTML
-  - A flexbox based layout with fixed and static navigation options
+  - Flexbox based layout with fixed and static side navigation layout options
-  - Toggleable sidebar menu with intuitive toggled states
+  - Toggleable side navigation
-  - Custom panel styling
-  - Interactive charts by Chart.js plugin
+  - Interactive charts using Chart.js plugin
-  - Interactive tables by dataTables plugin
+  - Interactive tables using ng-bootstrap plugin
+  - Login, register, and forgot password pre-built page examples
-  - Login, Registration, Forgot Password, 404, and Blank starter HTML pages
+  - 401, 404, and 500 error pages pre-built
+  - Light and dark side navigation options

-long-description: "SB Admin is a free, open source, MIT licensed Bootstrap admin template.
-This template uses the default Bootstrap 4 styles along with a variety of plugins to create a powerful framework for creating admin panels, web apps, or dashboard UI's for your next project."
+long-description: "SB Admin Angular is a free, open source, Angular 9 admin dashboard template.
+This Angular version of SB Admin takes the layout styling from SB Admin and includes a powerful, Angular 9 based development environment and workflow that is a perfect starting point for any Angular 9 based web application or admin dashboard."
 ---